TRIO-Upward Bound (84.047)

 Beneficiary Eligibility

 Low-income individuals and potential first generation college students who have a need for academic support in order to successfully pursue a program of postsecondary education.
 Two-thirds of the participants must be low-income individuals who are also potential first generation college students.
-The remaining participants must be either low-income individuals or potential first generation college students.
+The remaining one-third must be either low-income, first-generation college students, or students who have a high risk for academic failure.
 Required low-income criteria are stated in application materials.
 Except for veterans, who can be served regardless of age, project participants must be between 13 and 19 years old and have completed the eighth grade but have not entered the twelfth grade (exceptions allowed).

 Credentials/Documentation

-Costs will be determined in accordance with the Education Department General Administrative Regulations EDGAR).
-This program is excluded from coverage under OMB Circular No. A-87.
+Costs will be determined in accordance with the Education Department General Administrative Regulations (EDGAR).
+OMB Circular No. A-21 applies to this program.
+OMB Circular No. A-122 applies to this program (non-profit organization).

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Develop a proposal in accordance with regulations, application and timetables issued by the Secretary of Education.
 No State plan is required.
-Requests for program applications should be made to the Federal TR10 Programs, College and University Preparation and Support Team.
+Requests for program applications should be made to the Federal TRIO Programs, College and University Preparation and Support Team.
 This program is subject to the Education Department General Administrative Regulations (EDGAR).
-This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedure